vesoft-inc/nebula-docs/docs-2.0/nebula-studio/deploy-connect/st-ug-deploy.md

 ### Prerequisites

-Before you deploy Docker-based Studio , you must do a check of these:
+Before you deploy tar-based Studio , you must do a check of these:

 - The Nebula Graph services are deployed and started.
 For more information, see [Nebula Graph Database Manual](../../2.quick-start/1.quick-start-workflow.md).